riposte-dev/odin-calculator/README.md

-# odin-calculator
+# Odin Calculator
-A calculator website created for The Odin Project!
+A calculator website created for [The Odin Project](https://www.theodinproject.com/)!